Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 This type of application is intended for high use across a range of devices.
 The project duration depends on the success of the application and it's traction and continual use in order to drive further investment.
 For these reasons the application will need to be available on multiple platforms including (at minimum) iOS, Android and online.
 Also the application will require constant updates for maintenance and to deliver new and engaging features, and this will result in a large amount of development.

 In order to lower costs, maintain consistency and drive more features I should focus on cross platform scripting languages and tools for this type of application.
-Some of the languages/frameworks I will be considering are Angular JS, React JS, [PhoneGap (Apache Cordova)](https://phonegap.com/), [React Native](http://www.reactnative.com/) and [Kivy](https://kivy.org/).
-I will also be looking at the GUIs [Android Studio](https://developer.android.com/studio/) and [XCode](https://developer.apple.com/xcode/).
+Some of the languages/frameworks I will be considering are Angular JS or React JS with [PhoneGap (Apache Cordova)](https://phonegap.com/), [React Native](http://www.reactnative.com/), [Python](https://www.python.org/) with [Kivy](https://kivy.org/) and [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) with [Xamarin](https://visualstudio.microsoft.com/xamarin/).
+I will also be looking at the IDEs [Android Studio](https://developer.android.com/studio/), [XCode](https://developer.apple.com/xcode/) and [Visual Studio](https://visualstudio.microsoft.com/).

-**A VR/AR experiential application**
+**An interactive experiential application**

-TODO
+This type of application is often intended for specialised use within a controlled environment.
+Having control over the environment means that the distributor does not need to offer the application across a range of devices.
+The wow factor is key to the success of the application and this is achieved by using cutting edge technology and pushing the boundaries of it's capability.
+There is often a hardware integration involved, and in my past experience working with [Leo Associates](https://www.leoassociates.com/) what I've been told clients are looking for is:

+> The next *big thing* in technology to make their installation stand out and create a talking point.

+* Quote taken from Neil Smith, co-owner of Leo Associates.

+In order to deliver applications of this nature I will be looking at current technologies including VR and Augmented Reality (AR).
+To create VR experiences I will need goggles such as those made by [Oculus](https://www.oculus.com/) or the more cost effective [Samsung Gear VR](https://www.samsung.com/global/galaxy/gear-vr/).
+I will need to consider the language and 3D engine used to power the experience and for this I will be looking at C# and [Unity](https://unity.com) and [C++](https://en.wikipedia.org/wiki/C%2B%2B) and [Unreal Engine](https://www.unrealengine.com).

 #### Picking the right platforms and tools

 TODO

+**Version control**

+TODO: Bit about Git (version control)

 ## Summary